Eng 121 - Syllabus Online

 Making Contact

-Emails sent to any other email address will not be read nor get a response.
+Emails sent to any other email address will not be read, not get a response, and be deleted.

-• write what the email is abut in the subject line
+Write your class section and what the email is about in the subject line.

 If writing to seek clarification about a grade for an assignment

-• include the assignment specifics - copied & pasted from the assignment page; provide as much info as you think will be needed to help you
+Include the assignment specifics copied & pasted from the assignment page; provide as much info as you think will be needed to

-• include your assignment submission with my comments on it.
+help you.
+Include your assignment submission with my comments on it.
+Ask specific questions

 If writing to generally inquire about your overall performance, to vent frustration, and\or seek guidance